genidma/teatime-accessibility/README.md

    ```bash
    cp teatime-accessibility.desktop ~/Desktop/
    ```

-After running these commands, you'll find "TeaTime Accessibility" in the Utilities section of your application menu.
-The desktop entry will be created at `~/.local/share/applications/teatime-accessibility.desktop`.
-If you choose to create a desktop shortcut during the installation process, you can also launch the app directly from your desktop in future instances.

 ## Installation Locations

 When you run the install script, here's exactly where each component is installed: